stndn0/Easy-AMM-Poses/README.md

 - [CliWrap](https://github.com/Tyrrrz/CliWrap) for providing the library used for interfacing with the command line.

-## License
+## Terms of Use
-Copyright © wolv 2024

 This software is soure available.
 You are free to modify this software for personal use only.
+If you'd like to help improve it for everyone, i'm happy to collaborate.

 Do not redistribute or reupload this software, with or without modification, without my permission.